How to Use your FSA Benefits Debit Card

 How can I access my account to check my balance?

 Click here to login to your personal account.
 The Benefit Account Summary page will show your balance.
+The information can also be found through our mobile app which can be found in your phone’s app store.

 How do I activate my card?